GESoftware-CF/uaa/docs/UAA-Alias-Entities.md

 ### Example: Cloud Controller

-An example for a component that relies on UAA as an authorization server is the CF Cloud Controller.
+An example of a component that relies on UAA as an authorization server is the CF Cloud Controller.
 Among other functionalities, it manages the roles of users on org and space level.
 This is done by internally assigning the roles to the user IDs they receive from UAA.

 For example, when logging in via the `cf login` command, a token is fetched from UAA in the context of the "uaa" zone.
 The cloud controller APIs are then called with this token, from which it can read the user's ID.
-However, if the user would be moved to a custom zone without using an alias, the login against UAA would not work, since the user is not present in the "uaa" zone.
+However, if the user was moved to a custom zone without using an alias, the login against UAA would not work, since the user is not present in the "uaa" zone.

 When using the alias feature, the administrator will only have access to his/her IdZ, but create all users as well as